29883 - History of Mentality and Cultural Changes in the Contemporary Age (LM)

 Learning outcomes

-The student acquires in-depth knowledge of the sources and methodologies of social history with specific reference to the political and cultural transformations of contemporary society and develops independent research skills.
+Students will gain in-depth knowledge of the sources and methodologies of social history, specifically focusing on the political and cultural transformations of contemporary society, and will develop independent research skills.

 Course contents